johnrich85/pixelartmarket/readme.md

  - Add list of modifiers to config - iterate over, instantiate and use. (makes it possible to add modifiers without updating EQM class)  - DONE
  - Rename the library (query modifier doesn't communicate the purpose)
+ - Need to add page/per page param handlers - DONE
  - Unit tests

-## Notes
- - Need to support query string params

-Sort:
-?sort=-priority,created_at

-Field Filter:
-?field_fieldName=value

-General Search (lucene?):
-?q=search term

-Field selection:
-?fields=id,name, description

-Pretty print:
-?pretty=true

 Aliases for common queries: